 In honor of Jim Ahrens, AVL's Founding Father, AVL Looms has revamped its line with the remarkable new "A" Series.
 Henceforth all AVLs will have the ability to utilize options that were once seen only on Industrial Looms.
-So in addition to longtime favorites like the Automatic Cloth Advance, Automatic Warp Tension, and Automatic Cloth Storage, the "A" Series also offers the following innovations:
+So in addition to longtime favorites like the Automatic Cloth Advance, Automatic Warp Tension, and Automatic Cloth Storage, the "A" Series also offers the following optional innovations:

 - Low Profile Front Verticals